 It is hard to picture yourself as a physician when you do not like being in clinics or hospitals.
 It is even harder to imagine life as a doctor when you do not like touching sick people.
 In his junior year of college, while studying pre-medicine at the University of Southern Colorado (now CSU Pueblo), Mike Van Dyke toured CU Medical School and realized that these statements were true for him, and therefore medicine was not for him.

 After graduation, Van Dyke took a brief reprise from school while working for his father’s office furniture company.
 This short stint sparked Van Dyke’s interest in ergonomics which he later decided to study.

 While earning his Master’s at Colorado State University (CSU), Van Dyke was introduced to the field of industrial hygiene.
 According to OSHA, industrial hygiene is the “science of anticipating, recognizing, evaluating, and controlling workplace conditions that may cause workers' injury or illness.”
 For Van Dyke, this was the perfect opportunity to apply his knowledge of chemistry and biology to prevent workers from getting sick or injured.

-Contrary to popular belief, an industrial hygienist is in fact a real occupation.
+Mike discovered that industrial hygienist is, in fact, a real occupation.